 Platelets

-What happens after I donate a unit of blood?
+What happens after I donate?

 journey of blood